 Develop your ideal customer: what do they wear, drive, what time do they go to work, and what is their budget?
 (I am a fan of a focused target customer instead of a broad picture.
-Choosing a target customer could be a whole nother article, but point is know your customer.)
+Choosing a target customer could be a whole other article, but point is knowing your customer.

 Now that you have your ideal customer you need to choose a coffee that attracts and retains them!
 Once you know your customer and talk to them this will become more clear to you what coffee is best.
 I have listed some examples below.

 Coffee Purist: Single Origin Coffee, Light to Medium Roast, the coffee beans unique characteristics are displayed in the cup.

 Convenience Customer: This is the dude or gal who is heading to work or soccer practice and just wants to grab a good cup off coffee and get on with their busy day.
 This coffee shop owner should consider choosing a bean supplier that has an all around coffee that can be used in multiple drinks and brewing methods.
 South American coffee with a medium/dark roast is a great choice when looking for an all around bean.

 Millennials/GenZ: The 20-40 year old crowd like to think they are pretty cool and innovative.
 Consider making your coffee shop a chill place that displays innovation.
 Find a bean supplier that has some cool unique coffee's and experience in untraditional brews.
 The roaster can help you implement brews such as nitro, coffee cocktails, and a unique menu that separates your shop from the old peoples shop.